bandlab/Guide/broadcaster/advanced_live_streaming.md

 There's so much more you can do to make your streams as awesome as they can be!
 Why not join [the Chew community Slack channel](http://slack.chew.tv) for feedback, advice or suggestions from the Chew community?

-If you have any queries, or want to run something by the Chew support team, feel free tp [drop us an email](mailto:support@chew.tv).
+If you have any queries, or want to run something by the Chew support team, feel free to [drop us an email](mailto:support@chew.tv).